 - Reduces stress and anxiety by removing the biggest hurdle early on.

-- Creates a powerful sense of accomplishment and momentum.
+- Creates a powerful sense of accomplishment and momentum for subsequent tasks.

-- Helps in identifying and prioritizing truly important tasks.
+- Helps in identifying and prioritizing tasks effectively.

 Cons:

-- Requires a clear understanding of what your most important task truly is.
+- Requires a clear understanding of what your most important task actually is.

 Method 4: Batching Similar Tasks